About Healing Threads

 I specialize in working with:

-• Neurodivergent adults and young adults
+• Neurodivergent adults and young adults (including ADHD, Autism, Dyslexia, and highly sensitive people)

-• Deep feelers and slow processors
+• Deep feelers, creatives, and slow processors

-• LGBTQIA+ individuals navigating identity
+• LGBTQIA+ individuals exploring identity and authenticity

 Why Art